BYO Harness is the preferredDocumentation Index

 reusable harness should consume.
 The taskset cannot change the harness command

-or tool interface; duplicate keys across the taskset and harness fail.
+or tool channel; duplicate keys across the taskset and harness fail.

 Toolsets